rdf-connect/Tutorial-ISWC2025/content/description.md

 {:#format}

-This tutorial is designed as a **full-day session** as outlined in [](#planning), as it introduces a new framework and guides participants through conceptual foundations and hands-on implementation.
+This tutorial is designed as a **full-day session** as outlined in [](#planning).
+It includes presentations of the conceptual foundations of the RDF-C framework and hands-on implementation.
-A half-day format would not suffice to cover both RDF-C's design principles and provide meaningful pipeline and processor building experience.

 <figure id="planning" markdown="1" class="table">